ModSnmp Manual - Troubleshooting

 Entry headings in quotes are messages that are displayed in ModSnmp's status bar or log output.
 For other entries, the heading is a description of the symptoms.

-The easiest way to find a message in this section is to click on the Error Help button in the status bar (or press the F4 key).
+The easiest way to find a message in this section is to click on the Error Help button in the status bar (or press the F4 key), or to click on the message in the logging window (or move to the message and press the space bar).

 "Unknown host: XXX"